Honda S600: Specifications

 Powered by a DOHC, water-cooled, four-cylinder inline engine with four Keihin carburetors, the engine capacity was increased to 606 cc from the S500's 531 cc.
 The engine produced 57 hp at 8,500 rpm and had a top speed of 90 mph.
-With the convertible weighing in at mere 1576 lb, the extra sheet metal of the coupe only added 33 lb to the overall weight.
+With the convertible weighing in at 1576 lb, the extra sheet metal of the coupe added 33 lb to the overall weight.
 A four speed manual transmission drove the rear wheels via a hypoid differential outputting to chain final drives for each rear wheel.
 Each wheel was driven by either single or dual chains (depending on production date), contained in a pivoting, sealed case with oil bath lubrication and adjustable tensioners.
 These pivoting chain cases functioned as trailing arms for the fully independent, coil-sprung rear suspension.
 The front suspension was also independent, with a-arms, longitudinal torsion bar springs and rack-and-pinion steering.
 The S600 was equipped with 13" wheels and finned aluminum drum brakes.